|4.6 / 5

 Is the SavorOne Student card worth it?

-Since it charges no annual fee and offers the same ongoing rewards value as its non-student counterpart, the SavorOne Student card is absolutely worth it if you’re looking for a chance to build credit with responsible use while enjoying terrific cash back variety.
+Since it charges no annual fee (See Rates and Fees) and offers the same ongoing rewards value as its non-student counterpart, the SavorOne Student card is absolutely worth it if you’re looking for a chance to build credit with responsible use while enjoying terrific cash back variety.
 Indeed, the card should offer far more value than almost any other student card if you spend heavily on groceries, dining and entertainment.

 All reviews are prepared by CreditCards.com staff.
 Opinions expressed therein are solely those of the reviewer and have not been reviewed or approved by any advertiser.
 The information, including card rates and fees, presented in the review is accurate as of the date of the review.
 Check the data at the top of this page and the bank’s website for the most current information.